 THE HUMAN VOICE

 We are all born with a voice.
 Since the beginning of time Humans have been vocalizing their needs and thoughts.

-Singing is without doubt the ultimate instrument.
-It has been around the longest, i† is used in every genre of music and is the only instrument that can play melody and tell a story.
+Singing is, without doubt, the ultimate instrument.
+It has been around the longest, i† is used in every genre of music and is the only instrument that can play a melody and tell a story.

 All Fine Tune Academy students are encouraged to Sing in addition to learning an instrument.
 It is common to combine basic Piano/Guitar instruction with Singing lessons to help students comprehend Pitch and Melody.